status-im/nimbus-eth2/docs/the_nimbus_book/src/validator-client.md

 ## Setup

-To run a separate validator client, you must first make sure that your beacon node has its REST API enabled - start it with the `--rest` option.
+To run a separate validator client, you must first make sure that your beacon node has its REST API enabled: start it with the `--rest` option.

 Next, choose a data directory for the validator client and import the keys there: